Our commitment to music

 The SHMF is one of the largest classical music festivals in Europe.
 This festival summer, Istanbul is the city focus.
 Further information and the full program can be found on the SHMF website.
 Its sponsorship is a joint effort by institutions of the Sparkassen-Finanzgruppe, including Deka since 2020.

 A highlight for young, internationally acclaimed musicians is the Leonard Bernstein Award, which is presented by the Sparkassen-Finanzgruppe since 2002.
-Most recently, the Japanese pianist Hayato Sumino received the Leonard Bernstein Award.
-The young musician not only impresses with his brilliant technique, but also with his great expressiveness.
+In 2026, French trumpeter Lucienne Renaudin Vary will receive the Leonard Bernstein Award from the Sparkassen-Finanzgruppe.
+The multi-award-winning musician captivates audiences with her technical brilliance, stylistic versatility, and extraordinary expressiveness.